meilisearch/strapi-plugin-meilisearch/note.md

 - using `strapi generate plugin`,
   - it generates both containers and pages with almost the same content
   - Had to delete the pages folder
+  - Should be mentioned in the doc that it is outdated as it was hard to clean

-- Can not make my plugin name sexy in `/admin/list-plugins`
+- How to make my plugin name sexy in `/admin/list-plugins`

+### Missing
 - register plugin documentation is missing the parameters it requires.
 The returned object is written in the documentation,
   - If this is a type these parameters are missing: `isReady` key and the `initializerkey` in the documentation: https://docs-next.strapi.io/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.html#register
-- Not able apparently to link `strapi-admin` with my `admin` folder

 ## Misc
-- `.env` file in playground automatically adds tokens
+- `.env` file in playground automatically adds tokens.
+Wonder why